pumasight/walleth/README.md

  - [Geth](https://github.com/ethereum/go-ethereum/wiki/Mining) is an extension for Walleth that lets us run a full ETH node - awesome, but unncessary for this purpose.
  - [FireBase](https://developers.google.com/training/firebase/) is Google's analytics platform, again unnecessary.
- - We can't use the Offline version because it won't connect to the mainnet, where we need our blockchain ledger updates written so our coins actually go somewhere.
+ - We can't use the Offline version because it won't connect to the ETH mainnet, where we need our blockchain ledger updates written so our real coins go to real addresses.
  - [F-Droid](https://f-droid.org) (FOSS android app store, be sure to send Richard Stallman a coin donation when you recover!) is the only static variable in all the build flavors because at this stage of WallEth development, it was not ready for play store, and we shouldn't/wouldn't be able to sign the code for Play Store inclusion anyways.